--> Agua Caliente Tribe - Visit Palm Springs tag-img

 palm canyon trail in palm springs

-Take a ranger-led tour and maze through the ancient palm groves, and explore the streams and water- falls at Indian Canyons or Tahquitz Canyon.
+Take a ranger-led tour, a maze through the ancient palm groves, and explore the streams and waterfalls at Indian Canyons or Tahquitz Canyon.

 red jeep tours palm springs